cedar-policy/cedar-docs/docs/collections/_schema/human-readable-schema.md

 #### Record {#schema-entitytypes-shape-record}
 {: .no_toc }

-The specification of a record type is similar to that of a Cedar record, except that values of a record in the human-readable schema are types.
+The specification of a record type is similar to that of a Cedar policy record, except that values of a record in the schema are types.
 For example, you can declare a record type as follows.

 ```cedarschema
 {